grafana/agent/docs/developer/release/3-tag-release.md

 3. After a tag has been pushed, GitHub Actions will create release assets and open a release draft for every pushed tag.

+    - This will take ~20-40 minutes.
     - You can monitor this by viewing the drone build on the commit for the release tag.

-    - This will take ~20-40 minutes.
+    *NOTE: homebrew may fail, this is OK*